LLNL/blt/docs/add_target.rst

 ==================================

-Now that we have the basics down of how to create a CMake project with BLT, configure the project, and building and testing the built-in third party libraries provided by BLT.
+Now that we have the basics down of how to create a CMake project with BLT, configure the project, and build and test the built-in third party libraries provided by BLT.
 We can now move onto more useful tasks, creating libraries and executables with two of BLT's core macros, ``blt_add_library`` and ``blt_add_executable``.